-(1) In order to ensure comparability between periods, the amounts for fiscal 2023 exclude an additional week of base salary due to the Company's 53-week year in fiscal 2023.

-(2) Reflects the cash awards that our named executive officers received under our LIP.

-- (3) Reflects the aggregate grant date fair value of the awards made in fiscal 2023 computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Stock-Based Compensation ("FASB ASC 718") rather than the amount paid to or realized by the named executive officer.
-Refer to Note 17-Stock-Based Compensation in our consolidated financial statements contained in our 2023 Annual Report.
-No equity grants were made to the named executive officers in fiscal 2022 or fiscal 2021. - (4) For fiscal 2023, reflects perquisites to the named executive officers in the form of car allowances, except as otherwise noted. - (5) Represents \$12,000 in the form of a car allowance and \$30,948 in income imputed to Mr. Friedman related to certain personal use of corporate aircraft. - (6) Represents \$12,000 in the form of a car allowance, \$27,500 in the form of third-party concierge medical services for Mr. Preston and \$1,751 in income imputed to Mr. Preston related to certain personal use of corporate aircraft. - (7) Represents \$12,000 in the form of a car allowance and \$27,500 in the form of third-party concierge medical services for Ms. Chaya.
+- (1) In order to ensure comparability between periods, the amounts for fiscal 2023 exclude an additional week of base salary due to the Company's 53-week year in fiscal 2023. - (2) Reflects the cash awards that our named executive officers received under our LIP. - (3) Reflects the aggregate grant date fair value of the awards made in fiscal 2024 and fiscal 2023 computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Stock-Based Compensation ("FASB ASC 718") rather than the amount paid to or realized by the named executive officer.
+Refer to Note 17-Stock-Based Compensation in our audited consolidated financial statements contained in our Annual Report.
+No equity grants were made to the named executive officers in fiscal 2022. - (4) For fiscal 2024, reflects perquisites to the named executive officers in the form of car allowances, except as otherwise noted. - (5) Represents \$12,000 in the form of a car allowance.
+For fiscal 2024, 2023, and 2022, Mr. Friedman had income imputed to him related to certain personal use of corporate aircraft in the amounts of \$6,690, \$30,948 and \$16,398, respectively, which amounts are not part of Mr. Friedman's Other Compensation for purposes of the Summary Compensation Table.
+Mr. Friedman reimburses the Company for use of corporate aircraft for personal purposes pursuant to a time sharing agreement and for other personal uses of Company services, including hotel and yacht charter services as further described in the section "-Executive Compensation-Certain Relationships & Related Party Transactions." - (6) Represents \$12,000 in the form of a car allowance, and \$27,500, \$27,500 and \$25,000 in the form of third-party concierge medical services for Mr. Preston for fiscal 2024, 2023 and 2022, respectively.
+Mr. Preston also had \$1,751 in income imputed to him related to certain personal use of corporate aircraft in fiscal 2023. - (7) Represents \$12,000 in the form of a car allowance, and \$27,500, \$27,500 and \$25,000 in the form of third-party concierge medical services for Ms. Chaya for fiscal 2024, 2023 and 2022, respectively.

-For a description of actions taken by the compensation committee with respect to base salaries of our named executive officers for fiscal 2023, please see section entitled "-Compensation Discussion & Analysis-Annual Base Salary" above.
+For a description of actions taken by the compensation committee with respect to base salaries of our named executive officers for fiscal 2024, please see section entitled "-Compensation Discussion & Analysis-Annual Base Salary."